nguyensjsu/sp18-202-optimize-prime/Project Journal.md

 ##### What blockers do I have:
 * Need to find different websites to find the characters, attack and story

-#### XP Core Values
-For this sprint we need to explore ideas and get everyones input.
-We also decided what tasks should be assigned to which person for that we first analyzed  everyones strength and interest .
-Thus we mainly focused on “Communication” as XP Core value.

 ##### Team Member Name:
 Saket Relan